 This item was determined to be strength in the 2018 CFSR.
-The statewide assessment showed the state collaborates with numerous state, county, and tribal agencies.
-Nevada DCFS continues to recognize the importance of coordination with other federal programs to prevent duplication of efforts and to leverage funding and collaborative efforts.
+The statewide assessment showed the state collaborates with numerous regional, county, and tribal agencies.
+Nevada DCFS continues to recognize the importance of coordination with other federal programs, including the federally funded initiatives in the planning of the Family First Prevention Services Act (FFPSA), to prevent duplication of efforts and to leverage funding and collaborative efforts.
 This item is supported by activities outlined in Collaboration, Goal1A, Item 29 and PIP Items 4.5.1, 4.5.2, 4.5.3, 4.5.5 and 4.5.6.